nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![GradeSequenceDiagram](images/GradeSequenceDiagram.png)
 ![GradeSequenceDiagram](images/GradeAssessmentSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `GradeCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `GradeCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </div>